Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bexley North has 45 active public transport stops, all serving buses.
-These stops are covered by 16 different routes, offering a total of 2,153 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located 108 meters from the nearest stop.
-Most residents commute outward daily.
-Cars remain the primary mode of transportation, used by 77% of residents, while trains account for 14%.
-On average, there are 1.2 vehicles per dwelling in the area.
+Bexley North has 45 active public transport stops, all of which are bus stops.
+These stops are served by 16 different routes that together facilitate 2,153 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 108 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the dominant mode of transport at 77%, while 14% use trains.
+On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, a high proportion of residents, 45.4%, work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 307 trips per day across all routes, translating to approximately 47 weekly trips per individual stop.
+According to the 2021 Census, a high 45.4% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 307 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport